joeynunzio/homework-1/README.md

 ### 9. HTTPS

 What does the S stand for in HTTPS?
+Secured

 Why is HTTPS better than HTTP?

 Should all web pages use HTTPS?
+YES

 ## Webpages